 Does the idea of engaging in these conversations sound daunting?
 The good news is that our youth truly do seek information and guidance from the adults in their lives.
 Research shows that early and frequent conversations between adults and youth can have a positive impact in delaying possible substance use.
 Initiating dialogue about substance use shows youth that their adult support(s) are willing to talk about sensitive topics and open to seeking help if further support is needed.
 While these conversations might seem difficult, they are extremely important.

-TalkSooner.org (and the TalkSooner app available to download for free) offers free guidance, tips and drug trend information, including signs to watch for if there are concerns your child may be using.
-The goal is to inspire parents/caregivers to have healthy, meaningful conversations at any stage/age of a child’s development – anytime, and anywhere.
-The website is also available in Spanish, and the app includes timely and relevant information and tips to parents/caregivers of youth — empowering them to have the “drug talk” with their children and teens.
-And it’s never too early to start with these helpful talking tips for all ages and stages of parenting:
+TalkSooner.org offers free guidance, tips and drug trend information, including signs to watch for if there are concerns your child may be using substances.
+The drug trend information on the website is regularly updated and provides parents and caregivers with information about the latest substances their youth may encounter.
+The site empowers parents and caregivers to have conversations at any stage/age of a child’s development – anytime, and anywhere.
+The website is also available in Spanish and includes a page where parents and caregivers can find additional resources if further support is needed.
+Again, it’s never too early to start the conversation.
+Check out these helpful talking tips for all ages and stages of parenting:

 - Young Adult & Former Users: Engage in a two-way conversation.
 Share your own experiences.
 Offer help.

 If you or a loved one are in need of substance use disorder treatment, you can contact any of the following Michigan resources at any time.
-Priority Health members can contact the Behavioral Health department for help at 1-800-673-8043.
+Priority Health members can contact the Behavioral Health department for support and resources at 800.673.8043.

-National Prescription Drug Take Back Day is coming up on April 24.
+National Prescription Drug Take Back Day is Saturday, April 23.
 If you need to remove old prescription drugs from your home, you can find a drug take back site near you here.